Group of ethnic multicultural students in library

-By Victoria Percifield, Regional Director of Helix Bar Review Engagement
+By Victoria Percifield (Former Regional Director of Helix Bar Review Engagement)

 You’ve been accepted into law school.
 Maybe you’ve even had your first week or two of classes.
 And now you’re starting to settle in for the next three years.
 It’s at this point that many law students ask themselves: Should I join a law school student organization?
 And, if so, which one(s)?